A place where every detail is chosen to let each woman writer in residence know that she and her work are valued, cherished, and nurtured.

 In 2019, we built the six cabins and main house that will comprise Storyknife.
 Infinite care has been taken on creating a residency that is welcoming, supportive, and unique in its embrace of the landscape and culture of Alaska.

-Residencies will begin on the first of each month, April through October, and end on the twenty-eight.
-Two week residencies begin on the first and end on the fourteenth.
+Residencies will begin on the first of each month, April through October, and end on the twenty-eighth.
+Two week residencies begin on the first and end on the fourteenth OR begin on the fifteenth and end on the twenty-eighth.
 Residency fellows’ food and board is taken care of during their stay, but travel to and from Homer, Alaska, is their responsibility.

 The main house and one of the cabins is completely ADA accessible.
 Please contact us if you have any questions about accessibility or accommodations.